tzwenn/ubuntu-latex-fonts/README.md

-This project enables you to use the original Ubuntu Font Familiy (see: http://font.ubuntu.com) with LaTeX2e.
+This project enables you to use the original Ubuntu Font Familiy (see: http://font.ubuntu.com ) with LaTeX2e.

 Currently available fonts are Ubuntu regular, Ubuntu italic, Ubuntu bold and Ubuntu bold italic and can be changed by using the common <code>\\textit</code>, <code>\\textbf</code> commands.

 ##How to install##

-You can just drop all these files into your project and start using the fonts.
+You can just drop all these files into your project's folder and start using the fonts.

 For global usage you will have to copy them into their according directories in your LaTeX-Distribution, e.g. for the Adobe Font Metrics on Texlive: